Skip to Content

 Whatever is more important to us, we should make it our priority today.

 That doesn’t mean we will ignore other priorities.
 After all, being close to parents alone won’t put food on the table.
-Your child must learn new skills, find a job, and contribute to society, too.
+Your child must learn new skills, find a job, and contribute to society.

 Prioritizing one aspect of life doesn’t mean you will neglect other parts of their development.

-When you have a close relationship with your child, everything else becomes much easier.
+Everything else becomes much easier when you have a close relationship with your child.
 Your child will be more likely to listen instead of arguing.
-The other priorities will be met more easily and in a more pleasant way4.
+The other priorities will be met more easily and in a more pleasant way.4

 Don’t fall into the either-or parenting trap